rascafr/loopback-secure-storage/README.md

 - 128bits key support (generate / use / check)
 - compatible with Loopback's storage component (usage, config)

+## Example

+Because code is always better than a Markdown file, an example is available [here](https://github.com/rascafr/example-loopback-secure-storage).
+Feel free to clone and tweak it!

 ## Configuration

 You must add a file in your `server` directory to handle secure storage settings, named `storage.NODE_ENV.json`: